McStasMcXtrace/Schools/2023/SOLEIL_May_2023/Day3_Thursday_May_11th/8_Practical_Virtual_Exp_spectroscopy/8_Spectroscopy_fluo/README.md

 Define two new input arguments to the model, `string sample_material="CaCO3"` and `string sample_geometry="wire.ply"`.Insert a `Fluorescence` 1x1X0.5 mm2 sample with these arguments for the material and the geometry.

-Insert a large bandwidth energy monitor at 10 cm.
+Insert a large bandwidth energy monitor at 10 cm (e.g. from 0 to E0).
 It is best to rotate this monitor out of the direct beam.
 For this, place an Arm at the sample stage, rotate it, then position the monitor at the given distance on the rotated axis frame.

 :runner: visualise the 3D geometry of the beam-line (Trace mode).
 You may navigate to the sample area to check the fluorescence scattering.